 Cryptomonas have an oblique front with a pocket or gullet.
 They are yellow-green to brown when photosynthetic, but also include colourless kinds that feed by absorption.

 Cercozoa are mainly flagellates and amoebae that use thin projections to collect food.
-These generally take the form of thread-like filopodia, though some have needle-like axopodia or other forms.
+These generally take the form of thread-like filopodia, though some have axopodia or other forms.
 Most move along surfaces, either by using a trailing flagellum for gliding or by dragging the cell body forward.

 Serb vampir, vampire